 Saint-Petersburg State University

-Social Security Disability Insurance (SSDI) policy evaluates applicants’ health as a binary outcome and creates incentives to exaggerate or even exacerbate one’s health problems to acquire eligibility.
-This paper is the first to develop and estimate an individual decision-making model that permits the evaluation of the health effects of the changes to SSDI design.
-Specifically, I focus on the modification that allows partial benefits for the partially disabled.
-Simulations show this reform can decrease the mortality rate.
-This decrease varies with age and reaches a maximum of 0.1 p.p for 60-year-olds.
-Back-of-the-envelope calculations show that thanks to the reform, approximately 30,000 Americans will extend their lives by 5 years, about 20,000 Americans — by 15 years, and around 10,000 Americans — by 20 years.
-This increase in life longevity will come with an increase in the total sum of the benefits and with an increase in labor supply and income taxes.
-After accounting for increased taxes, the investment required to prolong the life of one person by one year is around $17,000.
+The Social Security Disability Insurance (SSDI) policy evaluates applicants’ health as a binary outcome and creates incentives to exaggerate or even exacerbate one’s health problems to acquire eligibility.
+Using Health and Retirement Study data and the Method of Simulated Moments, I estimate an individual decision-making model that allows the evaluation of the labor and health effects of changes in the SSDI design.
+Specifically, I focus on a modification that allows disability benefits for the partially disabled Americans aged between 51 and Social Security’s full retirement age.
+According to simulations, this reform will increase the labor supply of this age group by ∼6 p.p. and decrease their mortality rate by up to 0.1 p.p.
+Back-of-the-envelope calculations show that, thanks to the reform, ∼3 million Americans will postpone their retirement, and ∼40,000 Americans will have longer lives.
+After accounting for increased taxes, the investment required to prolong one person’s life by one year is ∼$17,000.

 This study reveals substantial heterogeneity in how mothers and fathers responded to COVID-19-related school closures in Russia.
 Employing the correlated random coefficient model with individual fixed effects across a 6-year panel, we find that, on average, school closures did not impact working hours but resulted in decreased employment and increased remote work, with the effect on mothers being notably more pronounced than on fathers.
 However, the variation in treatment effects is striking across parental, children’s, and household characteristics, and regional conditions.
 In several subsamples, the employment response of fathers closely mirrors that of mothers, especially among older parents, those with younger pre-school children, and in regions with low unemployment rates.
 When interacting with two or more different factors, the study unveils a complex within-family production function determining the differential responses of parents under diverse regional, temporal and family circumstances.